AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 Although password cracking can get extremely complex, as you've seen, defending against this attack is extremely simple, and it's probably advice you've heard before: use a unique, long, randomly-generated password for each of your accounts.
 The challenge with this is that using such a password is difficult to remember, even moreso when you need to "remember" one for each of your accounts, and that single characteristic is this strategy's Achilles heel.
 This paradox is what leads people to use easily-guessable passwords and, ultimately, what makes them so crackable.

 The simplest way to mitigate this concern may be counter-intuitive: write your passwords down so you don't have to remember them.
 However, if you're writing down passwords like "`g8password`", that's not much better than not writing the password down at all.
-On the other hand, if your password is something more like "`,Fxi4nB3`*m1iAY.|{q}f\\o'-C50Gpx,JhYOd+Y#+3[.Qno|ujcKuo@+09(x8i`, then your account is pretty safe as long as you don't ever use this same password anywhere else.
+On the other hand, if your password is something more like "`,Fxi4nB3"*m1iAY.|{q}f\\o'-C50Gpx,JhYOd+Y#+3[.Qno|ujcKuo@+09(x8i`, then your account is pretty safe as long as you don't ever use this same password anywhere else.
 The problem with a password like that, of course, is that takes several minutes to type it all out, which is a real pain.
-Mis-type a single character, and you've got to try again.
-Augh!
+Worse, incorrectly type a single character and you've got to start over.
+Augh! :(

 This is where password managers come in.
 A *password manager* is an app that acts like a set of digital sticky notes, helping you remember which password you used for which account, and since it's digital, allows you to copy-and-paste these incredibly long, difficult to type passwords into the password fields of log in forms.
 You can (and probably should) memorize one last password to password-protect the password manager app itself, but this is for all intents and purposes the very last password you'll ever have to remember.